Customer Experience Strategy As A Revenue Driver

 P.S.
 Spoiler Alert: Spamming Zero listeners can look forward to hearing a whole lot more from Jack in the near future (woot woot!)… Details to come 😉

-If you’d like to see how Flip can slash the spamming of zero in your call center—cutting costs while improving CX metrics across the board—schedule a quick demo to learn more.
+If you’d like to see how Flip CX can slash the spamming of zero in your call center—cutting costs while improving CX metrics across the board—schedule a quick meeting to learn more.